wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 Download image from:
 https://blog.daliansky.net/macOS-Catalina-10.15.5-19F96-Release-version-with-Clover-5118-original-image-Double-EFI-Version-UEFI-and-MBR.html

-Strongly recommand to use chrome translate,if you dont speak Chinese.
+Strongly recommand to use chrome translate,if you dont understand Chinese.

 Serch this text in your chrome: